MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot_tde.md

 - If the key vault is behind a firewall, ensure the checkbox to allow Microsoft services to access the key vault is checked.

 >[!NOTE]
->To identify the key uri and key vault:
+>How to identify the key uri and key vault
-Use the following command to get the key uri of a given logical SQL server and then use the key uri to identify the key vault.
+Use the following command to get the key uri of a given logical SQL server and then use the key uri to identify the key vault:
 - [Powershell](https://docs.microsoft.com/powershell/module/azurerm.sql/get-azurermsqlserverkeyvaultkey?view=azurermps-6.13.0)
 - [Cli](https://docs.microsoft.com/cli/azure/sql/server/tde-key?view=azure-cli-latest#az-sql-server-tde-key-show)
 >